jgpws/jgd-black/README.md

 4. Enter sudo password
 5. `ls` to check that the theme folder is present

+To install on Arch Linux:

+JGD-Black is available in the Arch User Repository.
+The easiest way to install it is with a pacman frontend which accesses the AUR, such as [Yaourt](https://archlinux.fr/yaourt-en).

+`yaourt -S jgd-black`

 Once installed, you can use a theme switching application such as **LXAppearance** or **Gnome Tweak Tool** to change the theme to JGD-Black

 ## How to install the Clearlooks theme engine